woocommerce/woocommerce-gateway-stripe/readme.txt

 * Add - Include WeChat Pay as a payment method for stores using the updated checkout experience.
 * Fix - Resolve invalid recurring shipping method errors when attempting to purchase multiple subscriptions with Apple Pay or Google Pay.
 * Fix - Deprecation errors on PHP 8.2 caused by using the deprecated constant FILTER_SANITIZE_STRING.
+* Update - Declare compatibility with the Cart and Checkout blocks.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).